I was just wondering whether the following use case could be eventually be used with baserow, as I am not sure about the planned functionalities.

 I was thinking about how this could work in the future in Baserow, here is one possible idea:

-- We add a collaborator field which lets you reference actual users in your group.
+- We add a collaborator field which lets you reference actual users in your workspace.

 - When used on a form view you can make a collaborator field always be set to the user submitting the form